 Where it works Worst:

-- For those who need liquidity
+- Who need liquidity

-- For those not looking for guaranteed lifetime income
+- Not looking for guaranteed lifetime income

 Overall, I think this annuity has some good features and some bad ones.
 The Annuity offers you Guaranteed Protection on your account value and tax deferral on your money, however I don’t think that’s a good reason to rush into this annuity.
-Buying an annuity is a long-term commitment and it’s important to test this annuity versus other top annuities in the marketplace to see which one fits your goals and objectives the most.
+Buying an annuity is a long-term commitment.
+As it’s important to test this annuity versus other top annuities in the marketplace to see which one fits your goals and objectives the most.
 This is something we do for free here at Annuityedu.com.

 We’ll use our proprietary calculator to illustrate for you how this annuity will likely perform in your specific situation.

 Click here to Test my Annuity, If your agent was honest with you, the numbers will match up – if not, well at least you know before you buy.

 Unfortunately, I think advisers may be overestimating the returns you’ll receive.
 That’s why we can help you so as to test the guarantee in your financial plan.
 And also for the internal rate of return it provides and see if your plan can handle it.
 This isn’t to say that having the Prudetial SurePath may not be a good way to meet your financial objectives with a portion of your dollars.
 It might, but it’s only possible after testing it that you’ll know.

 Have Questions on Prudential SurePath Annuity?
 Have any comments?